Anemia

 Treatment

 The goal of treatment is to increase healthy RBCs.
-The exact steps will depend on the cause.
-Treating the underlying cause may relieve some anemia.
-Other steps that may help to increase RBCs include:
+How this is done depends on what is causing the anemia.
+Treating the underlying cause may help.
+Other steps that may help increase RBCs include:

-• Certain vitamins and minerals are needed to make red blood cells.
-Foods rich in iron, vitamin C, vitamin B12, and folate can help.
+• Some vitamins and minerals are needed to make red blood cells.
+Eating foods that are rich in iron, vitamin C, vitamin B12, and folate can help.
 Some people may need supplements if they can not get enough nutrients from food.

-• Medicine may help to increase the amount of RBCs the body can make.
+• Medicine may help increase the amount of RBCs the body can make.

 • A blood transfusion can quickly increase RBCs.
 The effect will not last if the cause of anemia is not treated.

 • RBCs are made in the bone marrow.
-Transplanting bone marrow or stem cells can help to grow new healthy bone marrow.
+Transplanting bone marrow or stem cells can help grow new healthy bone marrow.
 This new marrow should be able to make healthy RBCs.
 This procedure carries risk.
-It is only done in severe cases of anemia.
+It is only done when the anemia is very bad.

 Prevention

-A diet rich in iron and vitamins may help to prevent some types of anemia.
+A diet rich in iron and vitamins may help prevent some types of anemia.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.